This Double Chocolate Hershey’s Kiss Cake is SO rich, SO fudge-y, and SO decadent — even one bite is pure dessert bliss!

 Related: For another fun candy-bar inspired cake, try our Twix Pound Cake!

-- 1 box Betty Crocker™ Super Moist Devil’s Food Cake Mix
+- Betty Crocker™ Super Moist Devil’s Food Cake Mix — You can use any chocolate cake mix, but this is one of our favorites.

-- 3 1/2 cups Hershey’s Kisses (we bought the party bag so there would be more than enough for the recipe, plus some left over for snacking!)
+- Hershey’s Kisses — We bought the party bag so there would be more than enough for the recipe.
+You’ll need at least 3 cups of Kisses.

 Tip: We used Betty Crocker™ cake mix and Hershey’s® Kisses, so you know this recipe is both easy AND delicious!